Threshold Detection¶

 Recovery Alert Logic¶

-After enabling "Recovery Conditions," the system uses Fault ID (Fault ID) as a unique identifier to manage the entire alert lifecycle (including creating Issues, etc.).
+After enabling "Recovery Conditions," the system uses Fault ID (Fault ID) as a unique identifier to manage the entire lifecycle of the alert (including creating Issues, etc.).

 When hierarchical recovery is also enabled: